Leafwing-Studios/fop-rules/docs/character-options/powers/touched-powers.md

 3. **Essence:** 0
 4. **Range:** Choose between "Ranged, 6 tiles / Weapon” or “Melee, 1 tile / Weapon”.
 5. **Targets**: Single-target
-6. **Attack:** Choose a type of special attack, corresponding to the five attributes.
+6. **Targeted defense:** Choose a type of special attack, corresponding to the five attributes.
 7. **Duration:** Instant
 8. **Flavor Text:** Begin the spell’s body text with a brief description of the visual and thematic effect of this power as you envision it.
 9. **Boilerplate:** Add the following standard rules text, filling in the [attack type] you selected above: